alixinne/glsl-lang/README.md

 ## License

 This work is licensed under the BSD 3-clause license.
-Lexer and LALR parser by Vincent Tavernier <vince.tavernier@gmail.com>.
+Lexer and LALR parser by Alixinne <alixinne@pm.me>.
 Original AST, test suite and quoting code by Dimitri Sabadie <dimitri.sabadie@gmail.com>. glslangValidator test suite from the Khronos group.